RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

       - Cannot file a claim or defense unless a win is possible
       - If one does file without a chance, it may be professional misconduct
     - Uniform Civil Procedure Rules (UCPR) Statement of Claim form
-      - Certification of ‘reasonable prospect of success’
+      - Certification of 'reasonable prospect of success'
         - Concerned reasonably on the basis of probable and factual view of the law that the claim has reasonable…
       - Lemoto vs Able Technical Pty Ltd (Lemoto)
         - Appellant: Lemoto was solicitor for third responder
         - Just because he lost does not mean he did not have a reasonable prospect of success
   - Duty to Account
-    - a lawyer who receives funds on behalf of a client acts as a “trustee™ of those funds
+    - a lawyer who receives funds on behalf of a client acts as a "trustee™ of those funds
-    - Must be held in lawyer’s trust account
+    - Must be held in lawyer's trust account
       - Full and accurate records to deposits and withdraws
       - Only client authority can typically handle trust
       - Externally audited yearly